 Stay vigilant: Advice for chemical industry

-THE CHEMICAL industry can't afford to let down on security efforts and should continue to be vigilant, speakers said at the Chemical Week Transportation and Distribution Conference January 13-14 in New Orleans, Louisiana.
+The chemical industry can't afford to let down on security efforts and should continue vigilant, speakers said at the Chemical Week Transportation and Distribution Conference January 13-14 in New Orleans LA.

-Keegan touched on the importance of company personnel being alert against terrorist threats.
-He suggested ways to bolster security such as through increased personnel training and updated training manuals, updated site security measures, new policy and procedural documents, follow-up security audits, and thorough employee background assessments.
+Ronald Keegan of Engelhard Corp emphasized the importance for companies to be alert against terrorist threats, calling for improvements in personnel training and training manuals, facility security, policy and procedural documents, follow-up security audits, and employee background assessments.

-Dewberry reminded shippers to review their entire supply chain, including their firms' transportation partners, and to examine potential risk.
+Yone Dewberry of BDP International reminded company managers to review their entire supply chain, including companies it does business with, to examine potential risk.

 © 2013 Penton Media Inc.